 Since August 2017, hundreds of thousands of Rohingya have surged out of Myanmar.
 They’ve brought with them stories of burning villages, rape, and executions at the hands of Myanmar’s military and their ethnic Rakhine neighbours.

 Myanmar’s military says it has committed no abuses – that its counter-insurgency operations were targeting a Rohingya militant group that staged attacks on security posts.
 Myanmar’s political leaders have rejected charges of ethnic cleansing but blocked UN attempts to investigate.
 And the country as a whole has rallied around de facto leader Aung San Suu Kyi and, paradoxically, a military once widely despised during its own decades-long junta rule.

-The Rohingya are an ethnic minority Muslim group with roots that stretch back hundreds of years in western Myanmar, in what is now called Rakhine State, on the frontier with Bangladesh.
-Yet almost all the approximately one million Rohingya in overwhelmingly-Buddhist Myanmar are denied citizenship and forced to live under an apartheid system.
+But the origins of oppression and animosity against the Rohingya are deeply buried.
+The Rohingya are a Muslim group with roots that stretch back hundreds of years in western Myanmar, in what is now called Rakhine State, on the frontier with Bangladesh.

 Decades of policy stripped them of citizenship and enforced an apartheid system where Rohingya were isolated, marginalised, and, finally, driven away.
 It’s a situation that sits well with many in Myanmar who consider the Rohingya to be illegal immigrants from Bangladesh.

 Now, rights groups say hundreds of Rohingya villages in northern Rakhine have been torched, razed, and emptied.
 Remaining Rohingya elsewhere in the state live in fear, cut off from society in isolated villages or barricaded camps.